 Graduate students in the clinical psychology program spend most of their time applying clinical knowledge and skills at various practicum sites.
 It is through these practicum placements that they translate academic knowledge into solutions for real-life problems.
 Practicum sites include:

-In addition to research and practicum experience, students may participate in clinical psychology internships while earning their Psy.D. at Florida Tech.
+In addition to research and practicum experience, students may participate in clinical psychology internships while earning their PsyD at Florida Tech:

-According to the Bureau of Labor Statistics, careers in clinical psychology are projected to grow 12 percent from 2012–2022.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the Bureau, careers in clinical psychology are projected to grow 12% from 2012–2022.
 Demand for clinical and counseling psychologist will increase as people and organizations seek the services of psychologists to treat depression, family and marriage problems, job stress and addiction.
 School psychologists are increasing to work more closely with those with special needs, learning disabilities and behavioral issues.

-In addition, as the population ages, psychologists will be needed to work with seniors on their particular needs, as well as specialized services for veterans suffering from the traumas of war, survivors of other types of trauma and individuals with autism.
+In addition, as the population ages, psychologists will be needed to work with seniors on their particular needs, as well as specialized services for veterans suffering from the traumas of war, survivors of other types of trauma, and individuals with autism.

 Psychologists are scientists whose work contributes to every aspect of our lives.
-Psychologists can be found in countless fields, from health care and public service to education, business and technology.
-Careers in clinical psychology deal with the vast scope of mental, emotional and behavioral disorders, integrating the science of psychology with the prevention, assessment, diagnosis and treatment of a wide variety of complicated human problems.
+Psychologists can be found in countless fields, from healthcare and public service to education, business, and technology.
+Careers in clinical psychology deal with the vast scope of mental, emotional, and behavioral disorders, integrating the science of psychology with the prevention, assessment, diagnosis, and treatment of a wide variety of complicated human problems: